sogis/oereb-gretljobs/README.md

 You will need to import much more files / data if you want to use the oereb db for the oereb-web-service (not covered here).

-Set environment variables containing the DB connection parameters åand names of other resources:
+Set environment variables containing the DB connection parameters and names of other resources:
 ```
 export ORG_GRADLE_PROJECT_dbUriEdit="jdbc:postgresql://edit-db/edit"
 export ORG_GRADLE_PROJECT_dbUserEdit="gretl"